othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 - **Gamepad not recognized**: Try rebooting your Raspberry Pi.
 If the problem persists, ensure that the driver is being loaded at startup.
 - **Buttons/joystick not responsive**: Double-check your wiring.
 If a button or joystick axis is not working, it may be due to a loose connection.
-- **Compilation errors during software setup**: Ensure that the GCC Compiler is correctly installed on your Raspberry Pi.

-Remember, you can use the I2C Tools for advanced troubleshooting (`sudo apt install -y i2c-tools`).
+You can also use the I2C Tools for advanced troubleshooting (`sudo apt install -y i2c-tools`).

 ## Contributing